root-project/web/download/building_root/get_root_sources.md

 $ git clone http://github.com/root-project/root.git
 ~~~

-A specific tag can be obtained using:
+A specific tag can be obtained by using:

 ~~~
 $ cd root